 If the Command Prompt commands are not working for you and you get the command not recognized error, it may be due to a path variable missing in your computer.
 Once you add that variable, the Windows Command Prompt will start working again.
 Here is how to change or edit the environment variables.

-2. Type “advanced system settings” in the search field and select View advanced system settings. view advanced system settings windows 11
+2. Type “advanced system settings” in the search field and select View advanced system settings.view advanced system settings windows 11

 3. The System Properties window will pop up.
-Click on the Environment Variables button.open environment variables in windows 11
+Click the Environment Variables button.open environment variables in windows 11

 4. A new window showing the list of all existing variables will appear.